 Substance Over Labels

 What makes something a mortgage is not the title on the document.
 It is the purpose behind the transfer.
-Arizona law says that any transfer of a real property interest made only as security for another act is a mortgage, period.
-If the transfer was subject to being undone once the obligation is met, that fact can be proven in court to show the transfer was really a mortgage all along.
+Any transfer of a real property interest made only as security for another act is a mortgage loan under the law.
+If the transfer was subject to being undone once the obligation is met, that fact can be proven in court.

 Every transfer of an interest in real property, other than in trust, or a trust deed subject to the provisions of chapter 6.1 of this title, made only as a security for the performance of another act, is a mortgage.

 A.R.S. § 33-702(A)This protection prevents lenders from disguising a loan as an outright sale.
-If someone "buys" your property but the real arrangement is that you will get it back once you pay off a debt, the law treats that transaction as a mortgage, with all the borrower protections that come with it.
+If someone "buys" your property but the real arrangement is that you get it back once you pay off a debt, the law treats that transaction as a mortgage.
+All borrower protections apply, regardless of the loan amount or the interest rates involved.

 Rent and Income Assignments